-Examples of when to call your COMMUNITY COUNSELOR or other JR staff:
+Examples of when to call your COMMUNITY COUNSELOR or other JR staff (during business hours Monday - Friday):

 - Early/Late from a scheduled outing, be prepared to provide verification to the community counselor or designee.

 - Power outage of less than 24 hours.

 - Schedule change.

 - You didn't hear back from your community counselor about your schedule change and want to know if you can leave.
 If your schedule is not approved, you are not allowed to leave.

 - Talk about CTS or other topics that need clarification.

 - To change your weekly meeting day or time.

 - When you are asked to call in.